mdibaiee/mahdi.blog/_posts/2022-10-27-i-dont-recommend-ireland.md

 who was creating this atmosphere was fired), and I wanted to change my company, but I was surprised to learn that the Critical Skills Work Permit does not allow you to leave your job before a year, and if you do, you are not eligible for another work permit before the year ends.
-I think I prefer UK's system where if I leave early, I pay the price of the visa sponsership and am free to change my work, rather than being locked in with no options available.
 I felt like a slave that one year.

 ## Driving License